danielito76/frogger/readme.md

 This is my first project from General Assembly's Software Engineering Immersive Course.
 It is an individual project built in a week.
 Frogger Lobber is a classic style, browser based game that i featured with a wide set of audio effects to make it funnier.
 The idea of Frogger is to guide a family of funny frogs across the road, and through the river to their 4 lily pads at the top of the screen.
-To make things more challenging there are numerous moving obstacles that the frogs must avoid to reach their destination.
+To make things more challenging there are numerous moving obstacles that the frogs must avoid to reach their destinations.

 [Deployed project] (https://danielito76.github.io/frogger/)